The appointment of 51 Principal Secretaries hangs in the balance after an activist moved to court to stop their vetting.

 "Just like during the vetting of Cabinet Secretaries, the National Assembly acted like a conveyor belt for approving all the nominees despite integrity questions raised about some of them.
 The same thing will happen with the PSs unless the court stops the process," said Omari.

-He added that parliament, which is expected to start vetting the nominees on Thursday, will be acting on an illegal list which does not meet constitutional threshold.
+He added that parliament, which is expected to start vetting the nominees on Thursday, will be acting on an illegal list which does not meet the constitutional threshold.